 Develop a real-time early warning system that detects animal movement using inputs such as camera traps, motion sensors, acoustic sensors, or drones.
 The system should process the data and send timely alerts to nearby communities and authorities through accessible channels like SMS, mobile apps, or sirens, enabling preventive action and improving safety.

-📌 Note: Each team can submit only one solution for one problem statement.
+Note: Each team can submit only one solution for one problem statement.

 - Open to: Bachelor and Master’s Students, Working Professionals (1 - 3 years experience only)

-- Team size: 4 members
+- Team size: Up to 8 members (Recommended 4 members)

 - Cross-functional teams are encouraged